alwaysdata/documentation/src/content/en/docs/technical-specifications/migrations/required-migrations-process/index.md

 ### Step 4 - Accounts migration to the new architecture
 The transit server is ready.
 The user can migrate the accounts - one by one - in the transit server, via the **Migrations** menu of the server's panel or the **Advanced > Migrations** menu of the account's panel.

-> The user is **independant** in this step.
+> The user is **independent** in this step.
 He can perform his migrations whenever he wants.

 The migration entails a downtime per account of a few seconds to a few hours; depending on the size of each account (especially databases).
 Usually there is one minute of downtime per gigabyte of databases.